· Bill / Recall Process Changes · enacted

 What changed

-- The applicant seeking a recall and the member subject to the recall petition can each appoint one or more lawyers as scrutineers.
+- The Recall Act is amended to allow the applicant seeking a recall and the member subject to the recall petition to each appoint one or more lawyers as scrutineers.

-- These scrutineers are permitted to be present and observe the Chief Electoral Officer's process for verifying recall petitions.
+- Appointed scrutineers are permitted to be present and observe the Chief Electoral Officer's process for verifying recall petitions.

 Why it matters